Volandia: History

 Fondazione Museo dell'Aeronautica was set up, of which Reguzzoni became president, who provided to buy at a favorable price from AgustaWestland the area of the former Officine Caproni, including warehouses and offices.
 The realization was carried out with a commitment signed by the Lombardy Region, the province of Varese, and the mayors of the municipalities of Cardano al Campo, Ferno, Lonate Pozzolo, Gallarate, Samarate, Somma Lombardo, Varese and Vizzola Ticino, and 19 million euros were made available, to be paid out progressively for the restoration of the buildings, the fitting out and the endowment of the exhibition spaces.

 The Volandia Park and Museum was officially opened to the public on 8 May 2010.
 Already in its first year, Volandia could count on a museum heritage of over 30 aircraft and a thousand models on display.

 In 2012, following the acquisition of several models, including the American twin-engine Douglas DC-3, a new 4000 m2 exhibition area dedicated to commercial aviation was inaugurated.
 The Douglas DC-3 by Volandia is the only functioning specimen exhibited in Italy.

-From 2018 the museum also houses the Bertone collection, a patrimony composed of 76 cars and including vehicles of great importance such as the Lamborghini Miura, Espada and Countach, a road Lancia Stratos, an Alfa Romeo Giulia SS, a Giulia Sprint, a Montreal and numerous prototypes designed by Nuccio Bertone.
+From 2018 the museum also houses the Bertone collection, a patrimony composed of 76 cars and including vehicles of great importance such as the Lamborghini Miura, Espada and Countach, a road Lancia Stratos, an Alfa Romeo Giulia SS, a Giulia Sprint, a Montreal and numerous prototypes designed at Stile Bertone.
 The cars of the Turin body shop are added to the works of art, cars and sketches of Flaminio Bertoni, another famous Italian designer and artist.

 On 8 April 2017, in the presence of the former football players Claudio Gentile and Pietro Vierchowod, the presidential Douglas DC-9 was inaugurated, an airplane that carried numerous Heads of State and Government, including the President of the Republic Sandro Pertini and Pope John Paul II, and twin of the one who brought the Azzurri home after the victorious World Cup.
 In 2018 the MD-80 I-SMEL, the first MD-80 of the Meridiana fleet, was donated to the museum park.

-In 2019, on the occasion of the 50th anniversary of the first moon landing, Volandia presented, with the participation of astronaut Paolo Nespoli, the new pavilion of Astronomy and Space.
+In 2019, on the occasion of the 50th anniversary of the first Moon landing, Volandia presented, with the participation of astronaut Paolo Nespoli, the new pavilion of Astronomy and Space.
 During "Linate Air Show", Volandia has also exposed a Yakovlev Yak-40 completely restored.

 On January 25, 2020, a Lockheed F-104 Starfighter arrived at Volandia.
 The aircraft, from the Luftwaffenmuseum in Berlin, was officially inaugurated on February 8, 2020.
 From July 4, 2020, the second prototype of the Aermacchi M-346 trainer is also kept in Volandia.
 Before the exhibition, the aircraft will remain inside the Volandia workshop until the assembly operations are completed.